All articles3 min read

 We have paths that work as an introduction to ethics in different keys: Ethics and the philosophy of love (love, obligation, and the good life), Levinas and the other (responsibility and the face of the other), and African philosophy: Akan personhood and ethics (personhood and ethics in the Akan tradition).
 Pick one that matches the question or tradition you care about.
 Each path links to primary texts, reflection, and optional Socratic dialogue.

 After one path or one dialogue, you'll have a better sense of whether you want more virtue ethics, more political or global ethics, or something else.
-You might find you care more about character and habits (virtue ethics), or about consequences (utilitarianism), or about duty and universal rules (Kant).
-Or you might want to move from "how should I live?" to "how should we live together?"—that's the step into political philosophy.
-The paths and the map are built so you can follow those threads.
 The philosophy map shows thinkers across traditions and time so you can see where the ethics you've met sit.
 The forum is a place to debate and test your views.
 Still figuring out how to start philosophy in general?
 Read Philosophy for beginners: first steps, then come back and pick one ethics path.

 Browse learning paths → · Start a Socratic dialogue →